District Rules and Regulations

 (12) COOPERATIVE PIPING

-Whenever it is in the best interest of the District, time and funds permitting, laterals will be piped by District forces, provided, the landowner shall pay the cost of materials, required as determined by District personnel, and further provided, the landowner shall pay 100% of any blasting costs which may be necessary to facilitate said installation.
+Whenever it is in the best interest of the District, time and funds permitting, laterals will be piped by District forces, provided, the landowner shall pay the cost of materials, required as determined by District personnel, and further provided, the landowner shall pay 100% of any costs [over and above typical installation costs] which may be necessary to facilitate said installation.
+[Costs which are over and above typical installation costs include, but are not limited to, the following: blasting, equipment rental, importing materials for suitable backfill, hauling away materials unsuitable for backfill, and overtime due to unforeseen circumstances related to the pipeline installation.]